ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 Executed at hardware such as [Sipeed Lichee RV + Dock](https://wiki.sipeed.com/hardware/en/lichee/RV/Dock.html) and [ClockworkPi DevTerm R01](https://www.clockworkpi.com/home-devterm).

 The intention is to easily run peripherals in D1, exactly Display.
-Looks like RT-thread OS has the most extensive HAL layer for D1, similar to the [Linux kernel](https://github.com/cuu/last_linux-5.4/tree/master/drivers/video/fbdev/sunxi/) but not so overcomplicated.
+Because looks like RT-thread OS has the most extensive HAL layer for D1, similar to the [Linux kernel](https://github.com/cuu/last_linux-5.4/tree/master/drivers/video/fbdev/sunxi/) but not so overcomplicated.

 At the original repository [RT-Thread](https://github.com/RT-Thread/rt-thread) it looks like the compilation is not streamlined for D1H [issue 9063](https://github.com/RT-Thread/rt-thread/issues/9063).
-So was perform fork from [v5.0.2](https://github.com/RT-Thread/rt-thread/releases/tag/v5.0.2) and introduced several changes to make it runnable in D1H.
+So was performed fork from [v5.0.2](https://github.com/RT-Thread/rt-thread/releases/tag/v5.0.2) and introduced several changes to make it runnable in D1H.
 Added latests bootloaders, compiler, debugger, build system.

 ## Installation
 In repository exist prebuilded image for SD card [image/sd_image.img](image/sd_image.img), need to flash it to SD card and install to device.